-So what goes in to deciding when you should change your furnace filter?
+So what goes in to determining when you should replace your furnace filter?

-- Open or pull off the air filter panel near the bottom of your furnace to uncover an open compartment.
+- Open or pull off the air filter panel near the bottom of your furnace to reveal an open compartment.

-- On the top of that open compartment is where you will find your furnace filter resting on two metal supports.
+- On the top of that open compartment is where your furnace filter is resting on two metal supports.